C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: C-numbers and C-polynomials

-By comparing (\ref{eqt2.12}) and (\ref{eqt2.2}), we notice that the P-numbers and the P-polynomials associated to the function $f$ are respectively the C-numbers and the C-polynomials associated to the function $p_f$.
-That is, $P_{f,n}(x)=C_{p_f,n}(x)$ and $P_{f,n}=C_{p_f,n}$.
-We can therefore easily deduce the properties of the P-polynomials from what has already been proved in Subsection \ref{subsec2.1} as follows.\\
+By comparing Equations (\ref{eqt2.12}) and (\ref{eqt2.2}), we observe that the P-numbers and the P-polynomials associated to the function $f$ are, respectively, the C-numbers and the C-polynomials associated to the function $p_f$.
+In other words, $P_{f,n}(x) = C_{p_f,n}(x)$ and $P_{f,n} = C_{p_f,n}$.
+We can therefore easily deduce the properties of the P-polynomials based on what has already been proved in Subsection \ref{subsec2.1} for C-polynomials.
+Consequently, for all $n \geq 0$, and for all $x,y \in \mathbb{R}$, the following formulas hold: